panphora/polystate/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/polystate)

-Polystate lets you set and unset CSS classes on any element with a click.
+Set and unset CSS classes on any element with a click.

-Perfect for controlling state on simple server-rendered sites.
+Perfect for simple websites.

 ## Install